benjaminy/ManyHands/Documentation/2018/diary.md

 bwc.
 Trying to understand DH at a deeper level, so I went to Ferguson.
 Working through it slowly.
 Primes are annoying.

+bwc.
+Primes are still annoying.
+I started reading throuhg Sporc Documentation.
+The initial part of their paper primarily concerns Operation Consistancy and fork consistancy.
+Curious how these relate to the many hands project.

 ------
 2018-5-29